charlie0129/aniclock/README.md

 - Add a new website pointing to https://charlie0129.github.io/aniclock in Plash
 - Use *Browsing Mode* to set things up
-- Double-click anywhere to close the settings panel (don't worry, your settings will be preserved)
+- Close the settings panel (don't worry, your settings will be preserved)

 Now you are good to go!